NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Sitting, 200 lbs.

-Helix Midnight Elite Edge Support With Vest
+Helix Midnight Elite 2025 Edge Support Test With Vest

-Helix Midnight Elite Edge Support With Vest
+Helix Midnight Elite Edge Support Test With Vest

 The level of edge support while lying is documented in the images below.